 Napa Valley Grape Varieties

-In contrast, Cabernet Sauvignon is king in Napa Valley.
-While Bordeaux-style blends (often called “Meritage” wines in the U.S.) are produced, single-varietal Cabernets dominate the investment landscape.
-These wines typically exhibit bold fruit, firm tannins, and powerful structure.
+In Napa, Cabernet Sauvignon is king.
+Bordeaux-style blends, known as Meritage wines in the US, do get produced, but single-varietal Cabernets dominate the investment conversation.
+These wines typically deliver bold fruit, firm tannins, and a powerful structure that collectors pay serious premiums for.

-Top producers—like Screaming Eagle, Opus One, Harlan Estate, and Promontory—create age-worthy Cabernets that consistently earn 98–100 point scores, commanding premium prices and exceptional resale value.
+Top producers like Screaming Eagle, Opus One, Harlan Estate, and Promontory create age-worthy Cabernets that earn 98 to 100-point scores with regularity, commanding premium prices and strong resale value on the secondary market.

 AttributeBordeauxNapa Valley